 - 3.4.1.
 All maintained schools are permitted to have external bank accounts into which budget shares and other funding can be paid. - 3.4.2.
-Schools keep all interest earned, but bear the cost of all bank charges. - 3.4.3.
+Schools keep all interest earned but bear the cost of all bank charges. - 3.4.3.
 Schools are not allowed to overdraw their accounts. - 3.4.4.
-Schools with deficit balances cannot become cheque book schools until the deficit is cleared. - 3.4.5.
-Schools can only start being a cheque book school from 1 April (in which case the Education Finance team must be notified by the previous 1 December).
+Schools with deficit balances cannot have their own external bank accounts until the deficit is cleared. - 3.4.5.
+Schools can only start using an external bank account from 1 April (in which case the Education Finance team must be notified by the previous 1 December).
 Other start dates will be considered by the Council if requested. - 3.4.6.
-On becoming a cheque book school, the Council will immediately transfer an estimate of the school's credit balance, on the understanding that there will be a subsequent correction once the exact balance is known.
+On becoming a school with an external bank account, the Council will immediately transfer an estimate of the school's credit balance, on the understanding that there will be a subsequent correction once the exact balance is known.